 For many years I lived in a very quiet place.
 Then I moved, and for the next several years I lived in another very quiet place.
 More recently I moved again, this time to my current place, which is not so quiet.
-Even though this place is not on a main road, there is a major thoroughfare not too far away, and the local topography is such that the traffic sound scoops right up to my place, an omnipresent wall of continuous, mostly low-frequency motor noise.
+Even though this place is not on a main road, there is a major thoroughfare not too far away, and the local topography is such that the traffic sound scoops right up here, an omnipresent wall of continuous, mostly low-frequency motor noise.
 Some times are worse than others, seemingly depending on atmospheric conditions, and occasionally it’s not so bad, but it’s never really quiet.
 It is often, for me at least, seriously oppressive.

 Some people have said, “you’ll get used to it; eventually you’ll scarcely notice it.”
 Others aren’t so sure.
 Well, I’ve been here coming on two years now, and I haven’t gotten used to it.
 But some progress: I am less stressed by it than I was at first; I’m a little more accepting, less obsessive and less perfectionist in my ideals regarding sound environment.

 I put a lot of thought into the question of whether anything could be done about it.
 Ear plugs?
 Noise-canceling headphones?
 The idea of stopping up my ears, or routinely wearing big sound-blocking devices on my head, seems sort of stupidly contrary to what I’d like to think is my relationship with the world around me.
 Some people recommend masking — setting up some pleasant sound like a water fountain to overlay unwanted sound — but that idea reminds me of the phrase “lipstick on a pig.”
 I’ve fantasized about some yet-to-be-invented technology of noise cancellation that blankets a larger area, say as big as a yard or a neighborhood, rather than being localized in headphones.
 Realistically, though, it’s hard to picture how such a technology might work without requiring an insanely massive engineering project.